 "Sobre este título" puede pertenecer a otra edición de este libro.

-Condición: Very Good.
+Condición: Good.
 1st.
 Former library copy.
-Pages intact with possible writing/highlighting.
-Binding strong with minor wear.
-Dust jackets/supplements may not be included.
+Pages intact with minimal writing/highlighting.
+The binding may be loose and creased.
+Dust jackets/supplements are not included.
 Includes library markings.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
-Nº de ref. del artículo: 38799790-75
+Nº de ref. del artículo: 8284695-75

 Cantidad disponible: 1 disponibles